velerofinance/dss-vest/README.md

 #### DssVestSuckable

-Pass the MCD [chainlog](https://github.com/makerdao/dss-chain-log) address to the constructor to set up the contract for scheduled Dai `suck`s.
-Note: this contract must be given authority to `suck()` Dai from the `vat`'s surplus buffer.
+Pass the MCD [chainlog](https://github.com/velerofinance/dss-chain-log) address to the constructor to set up the contract for scheduled USDV `suck`s.
+Note: this contract must be given authority to `suck()` USDV from the `vat`'s surplus buffer.

 After deployment, governance must set the `cap` value using the `file` function.